 In define-macro and define-macro-cases, if no else clause is included, one is automatically generated with a friendly error message.

-In define-macro and define-macro-cases, in the have to be written in UPPERCASE, and everything else is treated as a literal match.
-In syntax-case, this presumption is reversed: every identifier in a syntax pattern is treated as a pattern variable, and only the identifiers in the literals list at the top are treated as literals. + You can still use UPPERCASE to label pattern variables, but in syntax-case it’s an option, not a requirement.
+In define-macro and define-macro-cases, pattern variables in the syntax pattern have to be written in UPPERCASE, and everything else is treated as a literal match.
+In syntax-parse, this presumption is reversed: every identifier in a syntax pattern is treated as a pattern variable, and literals have to be specially designated. + You can still use UPPERCASE for pattern variables, but in syntax-parse it’s an option, not a requirement.

 1 2 3 4 5 6 7 8 9